ryantzor/vangster-flavors/README.md

 ## Using this project

 ### Frontend - React
 The frontend React code can be found in the `/client` folder.
-The frontend was created using create-react-app and can be started by running the following command in the root folder of th project.
+The frontend was created using create-react-app and can be started by running the following command in the root folder of the project.
 ``` bash
 yarn run:client
 ```